3 Best Practices for a Great B2B Resource Center

 2. Guide the User

-An unfiltered resource center is overwhelming, especially when the topics it covers are highly technical and complex.
+An unfiltered resource center can overwhelm your users, especially when the topics it covers are highly technical and complex.
 Luckily, there are many effective ways to guide visitors to the content they need.
 Visual design and page sections can highlight key resources and make content digestible, while well-placed copy can provide helpful context.

 Instead of making the user sift through a long list of resources, the Salesforce Resource Center offers three featured resources at the top of each page.
-The example below shows customer engagement resources, but there are similar landing pages for other topics, as well as for different roles and industries, so that everyone gets guidance no matter what they’re looking for.
+The example below shows customer relationship resources.
+But there are similar landing pages for other topics, as well as for different roles and industries, so that everyone gets guidance no matter what they’re looking for.
 Copy at the top of the page helps frame the resources while confirming that the customer is in the right place.

 This Salesforce resource center landing page guides the user toward key resources, including three featured resources that appear at the top.